-as a design blogger and freelance pr consultant, i spend a lot of my time on the go —always in and out of coffee shops, co-working spaces, design shops, galleries – you name it. and pretty much everywhere i go my laptop comes too!
+As a blogger and freelance brand consultant, I spend a lot of my time on the go —always in and out of coffee shops, co-working spaces, design shops, galleries— and pretty much everywhere I go, my laptop comes too!

-for starters, it’s not a run-of-the-mill black or silver number, oh no. my limited edition burgundy version, exclusive to john lewis, is a little bit of a show-stopper – perfect for pairing with new autumn colour palettes and slipping in seamlessly in with all my black leather working-wardrobe accessories. compact and slim, the surface laptop slides easily into my trusty black leather backpack i’ve become wedded to in the past year, and at just 1.25kg doesn’t weigh to heavily on my mind throughout the day as i carry it securely on my back (seriously—if you’re not yet a convert to backpacks vs. shoulder bags you really need to try one out!)
+For starters, it’s not a run-of-the-mill black or silver number, oh no. My limited edition Burgundy version is a little bit of a show-stopper; perfect for pairing with new Autumn colour palettes and slipping in seamlessly in with all my black leather working-wardrobe accessories.
+Compact and slim, the Surface laptop slides easily into my trusty black leather backpack** I’ve become wedded to in the past year, and at just 1.25kg doesn’t weigh to heavily on my mind throughout the day as I carry it securely on my back (seriously—if you’re not yet a convert to backpacks vs. shoulder bags you really need to try one out!)

-one of the biggest concerns for me when working remotely is the battery life of my laptop, since carrying a power cable adds extra bulk and weight to my backpack and trying to find a power outlet in crowded london cafes —or better yet, a purpose-built design fair space— is a nightmare. happily though, the surface laptop just keeps in going, with an all-day battery life of up to 14.5 hours —fantastic!
+One of the biggest concerns for me when working remotely is the battery life of my laptop, since carrying a power cable adds extra bulk and weight to my backpack and trying to find a power outlet in crowded London cafes —or a purpose-built design fair space— is a nightmare.
+Happily though, the Surface laptop just keeps in going, with an all-day battery life of up to 14.5 hours —fantastic!

-i’ve also been pretty ecstatic about the touchscreen navigation on the surface laptop, which feels slightly alien to begin with but very quickly becomes second nature and far more intuitive that you might initially think, providing a user experience that feels far more in line with what i’ve become accustomed to with my smartphone and tablet in recent years. the screen also has a vibrant edge-to-edge 13.5″ pixelsense™ display and 3:2 aspect ratio, meaning its a tad taller than other laptop screens on the market, which not only offers more screen room when working, but also an enhanced netflix viewing experience at the end of the day when i’m in dire need of a relax and recharge session after pounding the pavements for hours on end, and indulging in one too many glasses of complimentary fizz!
+The screen also has a vibrant edge-to-edge 13.5″ Pixelsense™ display and 3:2 aspect ratio, meaning its a tad taller than other laptop screens on the market, which not only offers more screen room when working, but also an enhanced Netflix viewing experience at the end of the day when I’m in dire need of a relax and recharge session after pounding the pavements for hours on end… and indulging in one too many glasses of complimentary fizz!